rafaello7/RubiksCubeSolver/README.md

 moves to solve the cube.
 Depending on the layout of the cube and the power of the computer, searching for a solution may take from a few seconds to hours.
 The list of moves to solve the cube appears on the right side of the cube.
-Clicking on an item on the list causes the cube to move to an intermediate state, the one after the selected (clicked) move.
+Clicking on an item on the list moves the cube to an intermediate state, the one after the selected (clicked) move.

 Note that while the program is looking for a solution, does not dispatch any HTTP requests.

 ## Algorithm

-The program uses a dumb algorithm, without use of any heuristics, group theory etc.  The program creates a set of mixed cubes which can be solved in a few moves, then attempts to find a cube in the set among all reached from the cube to solve in a few moves.
-The program does it repeatedly using more and more moves, until found.
+The program uses a dumb algorithm, without any heuristics, group theory etc.  The algorithm is to form a set of mixed cubes which can be solved in a few moves, then attempt to find a cube in the set among all which can be reached from the cube to solve with a few moves.
+The program does it repeatedly with more and more moves (on both ends), until found.